 › Available in a single-use pen (Humira Pen) that may be more convenient and easier for some people to use.

-› Remicade has almost two decades of clinical trial data and real-life experience with millions of people who have used it.
+› Remicade (infliximab) has almost two decades of clinical trial data and real-life experience with many people who have used it.

-› Initial dosing to introduce Remicade to your body might be a hassle, but then you only need to take it every 6-8 weeks depending on your condition.
+› After the initial dosing, you only need to take Remicade (infliximab) every 6-8 weeks, depending on your condition.

 Downsides and risks